 A polysomnogram (PSG) is a sleep study that helps determine whether or not you have a sleep disorder.
 While you sleep, sleep patterns and behaviors such as brain waves, heart rate and breathing, eye and leg movements, and the oxygen level in your blood are recorded.
 A PSG can be done at night or during the day and a trained sleep technologist supervises the sleep study.

 The multiple sleep latency test (MSLT) determines excessive daytime sleepiness by measuring how quickly you fall asleep in a quiet situations during the day, and how quickly and how often you enter REM sleep.
 The MSLT is sometimes referred to as the daytime nap study and is used to diagnose narcolepsy or idiopathic hypersomnia.
 It is always a follow-up test to the overnight PSG which is used to rule out other sleep disorders such as sleep apnea, restless leg syndrome and parasomnias.

 When you arrive for your sleep study, a Registered Polysomnographic Technologist (RPSGT) or Registered Respiratory Therapist (RRT) will be at the site to greet you and show you to your room.
 After you make yourself comfortable, your technologist will take a brief history, explain the study process, and answer any questions you may have prior to applying the sensors.
-This procedure is completely painless and generally takes about 40 minutes to make sure everything is placed correctly.

 What To Expect

 First, the technologist will use stickers to affix leads on your legs and chest.
 You will also have two belts placed around your chest and abdomen that monitor your body’s efforts to breathe.